Archdiocese of Trivandrum: Population and area

-The Archdiocese of Trivandrum (Thiruvananthapuram) is one of the biggest episcopal territories in Kerala, with a Catholic population of nearly 280,000 people, even after the bifurcation of the Diocese of Neyyattinkara some years ago.
+The Metropolitan Archdiocese of Thiruvananthapuram is one of the biggest episcopal territories in Kerala, with a Catholic population of nearly 280,000 people, even after the bifurcation of the Diocese of Neyyattinkara some years ago.
 The 95 parishes, 31 quasi parishes and 34 mass centers of the Diocese are grouped together into 9 Foranes.
 At present there are 164 incardinated priests in the Archdiocese including those retired, studying and working for other Dioceses, and 161 religious priests.

 Topography

-The archdiocese is headquartered in Kerala's capital city Thiruvananthapuram, formerly known as Trivandrum.
+The archdiocese is headquartered in Kerala's capital city Thiruvananthapuram.
 The archdiocese is bounded by the Arabian Sea on the West and Western Ghat on the East.
 There are wooded highlands on the Western Ghats in the eastern and northeastern borders, and a long shoreline with internationally renowned beaches, historic monuments, backwater stretches and a rich cultural heritage.

 The diocese is bounded on the north by the Diocese of Quilon, on the east by the Ghats, on the west by the Arabian Sea and on the south by the Diocese of Kottar.